fakiolinho/laravel-gravatar/README.md

 or maybe just a gravatar url is ok:

     Gravatar::url('my@email.com');

 That's it.
 Your gravatar was created!

+In case you need only the hashed email address of yours:

+    Gravatar::hash('my@email.com');

+Easy enough right?

 ## Parameters ##
 Gravatar's `image` method can accept quite a few options: